gabsillis/iceicle/doc/index.rst

    These can be real values, or functions that take ``ndim`` arguments (to represent physical space coordinates) and returns the perscribed value at this location

+* ``extrapolation`` Extrapolate the interior value.

+   Assumes that the exterior state and derivatives are equivalent to the interior state

 ======
 Solver
 ======